StevenBlack/vocab/million-dollar-words.md

 ### irascible
 Of an irritable temperament; easily annoyed.
 An irascible person has no patience for anybody or anything, and flies off the handle at the slightest provocation.
 Often associated with cantankerous old men.
-It's pronounced JR-ASS-JH-BULL.

 ### irenic